 That split is the whole answer in miniature.
 Tokenized stocks are on-chain assets, so they can generally be withdrawn to your own wallet.
 Real shares sit with a broker, so they generally cannot be moved to a personal crypto wallet — there's nothing on-chain to move.
 If you skip this distinction and assume "it's on Binance, so of course I can withdraw it," you'll either be pleasantly surprised or frustrated, depending on which one you happened to buy.
 The reliable move is to know your track first.
 For the fuller explanation of the two tracks, see the complete guide to buying US stocks on Binance.

-The tokenized track is the one that behaves like crypto.
-Because a tokenized stock is a token on a blockchain, it can be self-custodial: you can typically withdraw it out of Binance and into a wallet you control, then hold it, transfer it, or use it in on-chain applications, the same way you would any other token.
+The tokenized line is the one that behaves like crypto.
+A bStock is a BEP-20 token on BNB Smart Chain, so it can be self-custodial: where Binance supports it, you can withdraw the token out of the exchange and into a BNB Smart Chain wallet you control, then hold it or use it on-chain the same way you would any other BEP-20 token.
+Whether a given holding is withdrawable follows its Binance product page.

 This is a genuinely different property from a traditional stock.
-A share held at a broker can't simply be moved to a personal wallet — the concept doesn't exist.
-A tokenized stock can, and for some people that's the appeal: you're not permanently locked inside one platform, and you hold the asset directly rather than as an IOU on an exchange.
-It's the "not your keys, not your coins" idea applied to stock exposure.
+A real share held with a broker can't simply be moved to a personal wallet — the concept doesn't exist.
+A bStocks token can, and for some people that's the appeal: you hold the asset directly on-chain rather than as an IOU on an exchange.
+It's the "not your keys, not your coins" idea applied to stock exposure — just remember it lives on a single network, BNB Smart Chain.

 That freedom comes with the usual self-custody responsibilities, and they're not small: